waltlillyman/nhl_goal_alert/README.md

 ## Requirements
 - An interest in one or more NHL teams.
 - A working Home Assistant instance.
-- A linux box on which you can run docker and/or python 3.x, (this could likely also be run on Windows, but I haven't tried that, myself.)
+- A real or virtual Linux machine on which you can run docker and/or python 3.10, (this could likely also be run on Windows, but I haven't tried that, myself.)

 I run this python script inside a docker container.
 The Dockerfile, build and run scripts are included here.
 I also set variables in the environment from a text file, `envvars.txt`, and invoke that file in the Docker run script.

 You could skip all the docker stuff, and just invoke the python script, `nhl_goal_alert.py`, by itself.
-You'll need to define those variables in your environment, manually, or edit the "Global default" variables in the python script.
+You'll need to define those variables in your environment, manually, or edit the default values of variables near the top of the python script.

 ## Usage
 1. Edit `envvars.txt`: